CodingPenguin/CodingPenguin/README.md

 - 💬 Ask me about all things web development + AI.
 - 📫 How to reach me: email me at danny@odecloud.com!
 - 😄 Pronouns: he/him.
-- ✈️ Currently digital nomading in Hokkaido, Japan!
+- ✈️ Currently digital nomading in Tokyo, Japan!